List of missions (LDS Church)

-The Church of Jesus Christ of Latter-day Saints (LDS Church) operates 449 missions throughout the world, as of June 2024.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) operates 451 missions throughout the world, as of December 2025.
 Most are named after the location of the mission headquarters, usually a specific city.
 The geographical area a mission actually covers is typically much larger than the name may indicate; most areas of the world are within the jurisdiction of a mission of the church.
 In the list below, if the name of the mission does not include a specific city, the city where the mission headquarters is located is included in parentheses.
-On October 24, 2025, the church announced that an additional 55 missions would be created as of July 1, 2026, bringing the overall total to 506.
+On October 24, 2025, the church announced that an additional 55 missions would be created as of July 1, 2026, which will bring the overall total to 506.